LaverBen/Optics-tools/src/components/README.md

 Reusable React components used across the application live in this directory.
-Currently it contains a `Header` component that renders the page title and a navigation list.
-Subpages are indented in the list so the hierarchy is clear.
+Currently it contains a `Header` component that renders the page title and a hierarchical navigation menu.
+The menu is hidden behind a dropdown and nested subpages have their own dropdowns so the structure is easy to follow.